bmrb-io/BMRB-API/README.md

 The API is free to use and doesn't require an API key; though if you submit a large number of queries you may be rate limited.

-The URL of the API is [webapi.bmrb.wisc.edu](http://webapi.bmrb.wisc.edu/)
+The URL of the API is [webapi.bmrb.wisc.edu](http://webapi.bmrb.wisc.edu/).
+If you navigate there you will see links to all active versions of the API.

 ### Why REST and JSON-RPC?